 The 1950s through 1970s in the United States were defined by actions such as sit-ins, boycotts, walk-outs, strikes by Black people and white allies in the fight for justice against discrimination in all sectors of society from employment to education to housing.
 Black people have had to consistently push the United States to live up to its ideals of freedom, liberty, and justice for all.
 Through our ancestors’ diligent resistance, Black led institutions and affiliations have lobbied, litigated, legislated, protested, and achieved success.

-Three Ways Momentus Capital Is Approaching Racial Equity
+Three Ways Momentus Capital is Approaching Racial Equity

 Momentus Capital is proud to empower people of color to embrace and live out their dreams by ensuring that their continued efforts of resistance against systemic oppression are not done alone.